goncalofgalmeida/goncalofgalmeida/README.md

 Hi, I'm Gonçalo!<br>
 I’m currently a programming student at [42 Porto](https://www.42porto.com/), diving deep into C and software development.<br>
 I love retro tech, sports, and learning how to build clean, efficient code.<br>
-Parallel to 42, I'm also studying Web Development via the [The Odin Project's](https://www.theodinproject.com/) Full Stack Javascript course, as I aim to develop my own web app for people that love playing sports with their friends.
+Parallel to 42, I'm also studying Web Development via the [The Odin Project's](https://www.theodinproject.com/) Full Stack Javascript course.<br>
+A life goal of mine is to develop my own web app for people that love playing sports with their friends.

 ![Cool gif](https://github.com/goncalofgalmeida/goncalofgalmeida/blob/main/cool-gif.gif)